1910 Australian referendum (Surplus Revenue)

 The Constitution Alteration (Finance) Bill 1909, was an unsuccessful Australian referendum which sought to alter the Australian Constitution to amend section 87 (the 'Braddon Clause') which was due to lapse in 1910.
 It was to add to the Constitution a financial agreement reached between the States and the Commonwealth to replace the section.

 The referendum was held in the 1910 Australian referendum in conjunction with the State Debts referendum, which received a Yes vote in 5 states and was carried.
 The referendums were held on the same day as the 1910 federal election, which Alfred Deakin's Commonwealth Liberal Party lost to Andrew Fisher's Labour Party, with Fisher being sworn in as Prime Minister on 29 April.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Finance) 1909'?

+Proposed Changes to the Constitution

-The proposal was to alter the text of the Constitution to read as follows:
+The proposal was to alter the text of the Constitution to read as follows (removed text stricken through; substituted text in bold):